pallets/click/docs/why.rst

 ``argparse`` these tradeoffs have been critical enough, that a system like click cannot even be implemented on top of it.

-In this particular case click attempts to stay with a handful of accepted paradigms for building command line interfaces that can be well documented and tested.
+In this particular case, click attempts to stay with a handful of accepted paradigms for building command line interfaces that can be well documented and tested.